dikketerry/dishspawn/readme.md

 Although the app is considered finished as an end-project for the course, the app is still in progress.
 Open points:
-- Issue - after generating the image, the Processing engine stops, which also stops the app - obviously the app needs to remain running -> needs a fix.
-- Issue - after generating the image, the newly spawned image is not shown in the browser - needs a fix (caching-issue?).
+- Issue - after running 1 sketch, a clean is required of the canvas - currently a 2nd sketch overwrites a 1st
 - Spring Security implementation
 - Multithreading
 - Algorithm to generate image is premature - yes, dependent on ingredients,